 2. Walmart Successfully Pioneered the OTIF Metric as a Way to Increase Supplier Performance.

 By setting stringent OTIF requirements, Walmart achieves consistency and reliability of its inventory replenishment processes.
 Additionally, this initiative not only improves the efficiency of Walmart’s supply chain operations but also encourages suppliers to tighten their delivery schedules and improve their forecasting.
 To illustrate, below is what can happen when a Walmart supplier fails to meet both the On-Time and In-Full standard for a purchase order (PO).
+In this example, this is what happens if a single Purchase Order (PO) in not On-Time, In-Full.

 - Late Delivery.
 Supplier’s shipment is one week late, and only 85 cases were shipped.